carolwong492/carolwong492.github.io/projects/stolenlunches.md

 The I Can't Write game jam had an earlier deadline and took place over the course of one month.
 During that time, I learned how to use [Twine](https://twinery.org/), which is an open-source tool used to make interactive fiction projects with HTML.
 Through the functions and macros that are built in Twine, I was able to create a detective game that relied on talking to characters and presenting clues that were gathered throughout the story.

 This was the first time I've entered a game jam, and the first time I created and maintained deadlines for a personal project.
 Because I only had one month to learn a new software, write the story, and draw all of the art, I had to manage my time wisely and set goals for myself.
-Often, I fell in danger of underestimating how long a task would take, and had to plan ahead to give myself enough cushion around my deadlines.
+I learned to set a cushion around my deadlines to ensure that I would get everything done in a timely manner.

 While I dabbled in CSS in high school, I had to gain a much better understanding of it to be able to customize my game fully.
+In addition, I had to research how exactly the Twine macros worked and

 <img class="ui image" src="../images/game1.png">